 HVAC Training Shop is reader-supported.
 As an Amazon Associate, I earn from qualifying purchases.

 If you’re looking to increase the humidity in your home during the dry months, then a humidifier is the perfect device for doing so.

 In this article, I’ll go over the differences between evaporative and ultrasonic humidifiers—such as their working principles, health, safety, and operation concerns.

 The difference between evaporative and ultrasonic humidifiers

-Ultrasonic humidifiers work by vibrating a ceramic disc inside a tank of water to create mist droplets.
+Evaporative humidifiers work by blowing air through a saturated wet filter, while ultrasonic humidifiers work by vibrating a ceramic disc to create mist droplets.

 How evaporative and ultrasonic humidifiers work

 Evaporative humidifiers work by using a fan to move air through the unit.
 As the air moves through the evaporative humidifier, the air flows through a wicking filter that is saturated with water.

-One or more ceramic discs are suspended inside of a tank of water.
+One or more ceramic discs are suspended inside a tank of water.
 The ceramic discs vibrate at ultra-high frequencies that cause the water to form mist particles that become suspended in the air.

-Humidifier health and safety
+Evaporative versus ultrasonic humidifier health and safety

 Evaporative humidifiers do not have many safety disadvantages, since they have no heating element and they include a filter to filter out minerals from your water.

 In order to maintain the safety benefits of using an evaporative humidifier, you’ll want to ensure that you clean or change the filter regularly.

-Since ultrasonic humidifiers don’t have filters, the dissolved minerals that are present in most tap water will go into the air that you breathe when using an ultrasonic humidifier.
+Since ultrasonic humidifiers don’t have filters, the dissolved minerals that are present in tap water will go into the air that you breathe.
 This is what causes the “humidifier dust” that sometimes accumulates around your home when using an ultrasonic humidifier.

-For this reason, it is very important to only use distilled water in an ultrasonic humidifier.
+It is very important to only use distilled water in an ultrasonic humidifier.
 Distilled water has been treated to remove dissolved minerals.

-Humidifier mold and bacteria concerns
+Evaporative versus ultrasonic humidifier mold and bacteria concerns

 If your ultrasonic humidifier is left uncleaned, mold and bacteria can enter the vaporized water droplets and eventually your home’s air.
 Be sure to clean your ultrasonic humidifier every 2-3 weeks to inhibit the growth of mold and bacteria.

 Evaporative humidifiers don’t have as much of a problem with mold and bacteria.
 This is because they include a filter that helps to remove mold and bacteria from the water before adding moisture to the air.